Damien-Chave/Home/index.md

 ## Internship to offer ?

-To validate his certificate's formation, Damien Chave will do an internship during approximately 4 months from the October 15th.
+To validate his certificate's formation, Damien Chave will need to do an internship during a minimum of 1 month to 6 months.
+He'll be available from the October 15th.
 Are interested to collaborate with him ?
 Do not hesitate to [send him an email](mailto:damien.chave.pro@gmail.com) and you can also fill the [form](https://docs.google.com/forms/d/e/1FAIpQLSe5XfgPAcuN6r-FDk90TFcjHp_HXorV7jOqLE_VWCqWw3SCug/viewform?usp=sf_link).